-20 Best Southern Restaurants You’ve Got to Visit at Least Once
+20 Best Southern Restaurants You Have to Visit

 The South has always been all about food.
 In the lowest part of the U.S., food is used to bring families together, to honor special guests, and to comfort those in need of some uplifting.
 Over the years, Southerners have honed their culinary craft, mastering the art of down-home cooking, one buttermilk biscuit at a time.
 So you can bet visiting Southern restaurants is always a treat, but which are the best spots to stop in and dine at?